untitaker/facebook-delete-messages/README.md

+## This script is discontinued and only kept for archival.
+Facebook's UI changes too fast and fundamentally for me to care.

 # Facebook Delete Messages (Userscript)

 This userscript replaces the archive button in Facebook's thread overview with an actual delete button.
 It is a fork of http://userscripts.org/scripts/show/106261